marektichy/id3-concept/README.md

 And that's all there is to it, really.
 Later in her life, Cecilia despite kept asking herself the question **"Who am I"**, but that's a different story altogether.

 # Conclusion
-If we admit what constitutes **the core of identity**, and **how is identity comes to be**, we can untangle our tingle with regards to how to replicate it online.
-The luna parks for kids, but more importantly the luna parks for adults will pay the bill.
+If we admit what constitutes **the core of identity**, and **how is identity comes to be**, we can untangle our tingle with regards to how to **replicate it online**.
+The luna parks for kids, but more importantly the luna parks for **adults will pay the bill**.
 And there is likely to be an overhead which could provide a bite for everyone in the game.
 It belongs to **us**.